naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 4. Interviewers allow anywhere from 0-10 minutes for the programmer to ask the interviewers questions about the company.

 Having interviewed a good number of candidates myself, it makes sense what is being tested in each phase of the interview.
 The purpose of the introduction and the behavioral questions is to get a sense of culture fit with the candidate.
-Here, we are looking for answers that present insightful views into their decision making process, and their ability to communicate and gel with the team.
+Here, interviewers look for answers that present insightful views of a candidate's decision making process, and their ability to communicate / gel with the team.
 Cool, makes sense.
 With the technical portion of the interview, we hope to get enough information to make a judgement on the candidate's:

 * ability to code in a language of their (or our) choosing,
 * analyze and solve a problem